dc-mak/NumLin/README.md

 ### Benchmarking

-Run `dune build bin/benchmark.exe --dev`.
+Run `dune build bin/benchmark.exe`.

-Something `_build/default/bin/benchmark.exe --start 1 --limit 4 --alg all
+Something `_build/default/bin/benchmark.exe --start 1 --limit 4 --alg kalman
 --micro-quota 10 --macro-runs 10` maybe a good place to get started.
 It will take at least 150s for just the micro-benchmarks, and more for the macro-benchmarks.
 If you have time `--micro-quota 20` I've found to be more